EricFillion/happy-transformer/docs/pages/1-text-generation/4-finetuning.md

 Information about saving/loading preprocessed data can be found [here](/save-load-data/)

 preprocessing_processes: Number of processes used for preprocessing.
 We recommend 1-4.

-padding/truncation/max_length (experimental): See this [table](https://huggingface.co/docs/transformers/pad_truncation) to learn more.
-We may modify or remove these parameters in future releases.

 #### Example 1.3: